 - B. Curing Methods: Perform curing of concrete by moist curing, by moisture-retaining cover curing, by curing compound, and by combinations thereof, as herein specified unless noted otherwise.
 Curing shall commence as soon as concrete surfaces are sufficiently hard as to withstand surface damage.
-Slabs-on-grade shall be cured by "wet" curing methods unless otherwise noted; Slabs-on-grade to receive floor coverings with moisture sensitive adhesives shall be cured by means of a moisture retaining covering.
-Coordinate curing with flooring adhesive manufacturer and flooring installer.
-Submit curing methods to Architect for review and approval. - C. Curing Formed Surfaces: Cure formed concrete surfaces, including undersides of beams, supported slabs and other similar surfaces by moist curing with forms in place for full curing period or until forms are removed.
+Slabs-on-grade shall be cured by moist curing methods. - C. Curing Formed Surfaces: Cure formed concrete surfaces, including undersides of beams, supported slabs and other similar surfaces by moist curing with forms in place for full curing period or until forms are removed.
 If forms are removed, continue curing by methods specified above, as applicable. - D. Protection From Mechanical Injury: During the curing period and duration of construction, the concrete shall be protected from damaging mechanical disturbances, such as load stresses, heavy shock, and excessive vibration.
 All finished concrete surfaces shall be protected from damage by construction equipment, materials, or methods, by application of curing procedures, and by rain or running water.
 Self-supporting structures shall not be loaded in such a way as to overstress the concrete.